-In our rapidly developing global marketplace, the need for seemingly bespoke processes that speak to the customer and create a high level of connection, relevance, and desire for ongoing engagement is what drives the conversions, the interactions, and clicks.
+In our rapidly developing global marketplace, the need for seemingly bespoke processes that speak to the customer and create a high level of connection, relevance, and desire for ongoing engagement is what drives the conversions, interactions and clicks.
 This is where localization comes in.
 After all, the level of competition across all sectors is so high, why would customers want to engage with anything less?

 Localization, internationalization and globalization

-There are some critical differences between localization, internationalization, and globalization; differences which any company should know.
+There are some critical differences between localization, internationalization, and globalization; differences that any company should know.
 At its basis, localization testing is a highly specific tool, focusing in on a geographical locale and the associated cultural signs and signifiers which accompany that region.
 Internationalization testing is the underpinning process of looking at how a platform or product will work and will ensure that localization is possible.
 While globalization is the cyclical process that both of these go through, together.

 Platform issues and coding are considerations in the internationalization process, rather than the localization process.
 The designated operating system used will be of extreme importance to any app development, determining the process and the route forward.